OZA-PRATHAM-15/Coffee-Shop-App-main/README.md

-Sure, let's add some content to tailor this guide for your coffee shop app.
-Below is the modified version:

----

 # Getting Started with Your Coffee Shop App

 Welcome to your new Coffee Shop App built with [React Native](https://reactnative.dev)!
 This guide will help you get started with running and modifying your app.